tayalmanan28/my_blogs/_posts/2022-09-13-Curriculum-for-Reinforcement-Learning.md

 where $W^{(k)}\_i$ is the weight matrix of the layer $i$ in the column $k$; $U_i^{(k:j)}, j < k$ are the weight matrices for projecting the layer $i-1$ of the column $j$ to the layer $i$ of column $k$ ($ j < k $).
 The above weights matrices should be learned. $f(.)$ is a non-linear activation function by choice.

 ![](https://tayalmanan28.github.io/my_blogs/images/progressive-networks.png)
 Fig. 10.
 The progressive neural network architecture.
-(Image source: <a href="https://arxiv.org/abs/1610.04286" target="_blank">Rusu, et al. 2017</a>)
-The paper experimented with Atari games by training a progressive network on multiple games to check whether features learned in one game can transfer to another.
+(Image source: [Rusu, et al. 2017](https://arxiv.org/abs/1610.04286)) The paper experimented with Atari games by training a progressive network on multiple games to check whether features learned in one game can transfer to another.
 That is indeed the case.
 Though interestingly, learning a high dependency on features in the previous columns does not always indicate good transfer performance on the new task.
 One hypothesis is that features learned from the old task might introduce biases into the new task, leading to policy getting trapped in a sub-optimal solution.
 Overall, the progressive network works better than only fine-tuning the top layer and can achieve similar transfer performance as fine-tuning the entire network.
-One use case for the progressive network is to do sim2real transfer (<a href="https://arxiv.org/abs/1610.04286">Rusu, et al. 2017</a>), in which the first column is trained in simulator with a lot of samples and then the additional columns (could be for different real-world tasks) are added and trained with a few real data samples.
+One use case for the progressive network is to do sim2real transfer ([Rusu, et al. 2017](https://arxiv.org/abs/1610.04286)), in which the first column is trained in simulator with a lot of samples and then the additional columns (could be for different real-world tasks) are added and trained with a few real data samples.
 [Czarnecki, et al. (2018)](https://arxiv.org/abs/1806.01780) proposed another RL training framework, **Mix and Match** (short for **M&M**) to provide curriculum through coping knowledge between agents.
 Given a sequence of agents from simple to complex, $\pi_1, \dots, \pi_K$, each parameterized with some shared weights (e.g. by shared some lower common layers).
 M&M trains a mixture of agents, but only the final performance of the most complex one $\pi_K$ matters.
 In the meantime, M&M learns a categorical distribution $c \sim \text{Categorical}(1, \dots, K \vert \alpha)$ with [pmf](https://en.wikipedia.org/wiki/Probability_mass_function) $p(c=i) = \alpha_i$ probability to pick which policy to use at a given time.
 The mixed M&M policy is a simple weighted sum: $\pi_\text{mm}(a \vert s) = \sum_{i=1}^K \alpha_i \pi_i(a \vert s)$.
 Curriculum learning is realized by dynamically adjusting $\alpha_i$, from $\alpha_K=0$ to $\alpha_K=1$.
 The tuning of $\alpha$ can be manual or through [population-based training](https://lilianweng.github.io/posts/2019-09-05-evolution-strategies/#hyperparameter-tuning-pbt).
 To encourage cooperation rather than competition among policies, besides the RL loss $\mathcal{L}\_\text{RL}$, another [distillation](https://arxiv.org/abs/1511.06295) -like loss $\mathcal{L}\_\text{mm}(\theta)$ is added.
 The knowledge transfer loss $\mathcal{L}\_\text{mm}(\theta)$ measures the KL divergence between two policies, $\propto D_\text{KL}(\pi_{i}(. \vert s) | \pi_j(. \vert s))$ for $i &lt; j$.
 It encourages complex agents to match the simpler ones early on.
 The final loss is $\mathcal{L} = \mathcal{L}\_\text{RL}(\theta \vert \pi_\text{mm}) + \lambda \mathcal{L}\_\text{mm}(\theta)$.